 1. Check if Your mHealth App Needs an FDA Approval

-The US Food and Drug Administration works with the aim to safeguard public health by ensuring security, effectiveness, and safety of drugs, national food supply, cosmetics, biological products, and medical devices.
+The US Food and Drug Administration works with the aim to safeguard public health by ensuring the security, effectiveness, and safety of drugs, national food supply, cosmetics, biological products, and medical devices.

-While it is of utmost importance that your medical app should get FDA approval, what is also important is to understand whether your app is a “medical app” or healthcare app.
+While it is of utmost importance that your medical app should get FDA approval, what is also important is to understand whether your app is a “medical app” or a healthcare app.

 - Your app analyzes or monitors patient-specific data or medical device data

-- The application controls or connects to the function, operation, or the energy source of the medical device.
+- The application controls or connects to the function, operation, or energy source of the medical device.

 If the answers to these questions are yes for you, your mobile app would be requiring FDA approval.
-But if your application will only be used for training and education, administrative functions, or simply for generic aids, you will be not be requiring the FDA approval.
+But if your application will only be used for training and education, administrative functions, or simply for generic aids, you will not be requiring FDA approval.